Shane Warne was immortalised

-Shane Warne's bronze statue unveiled outside hallowed Melbourne Cricket Ground
+being unveiled outside the Melbourne Cricket Ground (MCG).
+His bronzed

 Today’s ceremonial unveiling of Warne’s statue at the MCG has raised eyebrows, and not because the likeness reflects the bulkier Warne of five years ago.